mvolkmann/blog/src/smalltalk.md

    This outputs the directory path of the current image without its file name.

 ## Help

+To get basic help on a token or an expression in any window, select it, right-click, and select explain.
+This displays a popup containing help text.
+If the selection is a literal value, its type is displayed.
+If the selection is a class name, its category is displayed.
+If the select is a message, a list of classes that implement it are displayed.

 The World menu contains a Help submenu which contains the following: